 Understanding Genetics and Risk in Adrenoleukodystrophy

-Our goal is to understand which genetic variants put a male at risk for disease, particularly for cerebral ALD.
-We plan to study whether and how the VLCFA and lipid levels and the genetic variant interact to cause disease.
+Our goal is to understand which genetic variants put a male at risk for disease.
 This is an important project for our patients, families, and physicians.
-We want YOUR help to make this happen.
+We are collaborating internationally in a joint project for this work and would appreciate your help to make this happen.

 To learn more about this project, contact [email protected].
 We will be happy to talk to you and connect you to the research team.